Balqiskinanti/IDAssignment1/README.md

 in the best light by showcasing my past projects, skills, experinces and achievements.
 With this, potential recruiters will be able to see the style of graphics and web design I do.

+As a recruiter of a web designer, i woud like to see the previous projects that the applicants have done.
+Apart from that, i would prefer to have a list of achievements and skills to refer to so that i know if the applicant is suitable for the job. another useful information include brief description of the applicant.

+The most important thing of all, is to have the contact page easily navigated.
+This is so that the recruiter can easily contact the applicant.
+Which is why, i put my contacts on a whole other page and also include it on my main page with additional features which is the form so that they can easily reach out to me.
+The user can also just click on the my email/ phone number and it will bring them to mail/ call feature in their laptop/ phone.

+Personally, i prefer websites that have fixed header so that i can easily get to the menu.
+To get to the main page user can easily click on the logo , which is pretty intuitive.

+I also made links hoverable so that the user knows that it will bring them to a new page.

 My XD Wireframe :art: :
 https://github.com/Balqiskinanti/ID_S10204973G_BalqisKinantiHaldiHeryputri_Assg1_website/tree/main/xd